Ashhab95/pengumon/README.md

 ## RUNNING

-If the game crashes, you may not have the required version of `303MUD`.
-To fix this, `cd` into the `303MUD` directory and run:
+If the game crashes, it may be due to an outdated version of `303MUD`.
+To ensure compatibility, navigate to the `303MUD` directory and run:

 ```bash
 git pull upstream main
 ```

+Note: We found that origin/main was too far behind for much of the time we were coding.
-This should ensure compatibility and allow the game to run correctly.
+This fix should ensure compatibility and allow the game to run correctly.

 ---